slackapi/bolt-js/docs/_basic/listening_modals.md

 <div class="section-content">

-If a <a href="https://api.slack.com/reference/block-kit/views">view payload</a> contains any input blocks, you must listen to `view_submission` requests to receive their values.
-If the `notify_on_close` flag of a view is active, an respective event is sent when a view has been closed.
+You may listen for user interactions with views using the `view` method.

+Slack will send a `view_submission` request when a user submits a view.
+To receive the values submitted in [view](https://api.slack.com/reference/interaction-payloads/views) input blocks, you can access the `state` object. `state` contains a values object that uses the `block_id` and unique `action_id` to store the input values.
+If the `notify_on_close` field of a view has been set to `true`, Slack will also send a `view_closed` event if a user clicks the close button.
+See the section on **Handling views on close** for more detail.
 To listen to either a `view_submission` request or `view_closed` event, you can use the built-in `view()` method.

 `view()` requires a `callback_id` of type `string` or `RegExp` or a constraint object with properties `type` and `callback_id`.